lrotermund/blog/content/posts/mastering-microservices.md

 No, of course we won't do that.
 These teams do not even consist of software engineers at their core.
-It's about a wide range of skills, covering all the essential areas from software development, data analysis and evaluation, UI and UX specialists, product owner, to DevOps – in short, it's about cross-functional teams.
+It's about a wide range of skills, covering all the essential areas from software development, data analysis and evaluation, {{< abbr "UI" "user interface" >}} and
+{{< abbr "UX" "User Experience" >}} specialists, product owner, to DevOps – in short, it's about cross-functional teams.

 As I write this, I can well imagine a large part of the readers now wondering what kind of organizational overhead this will create in the end, and that it will never work in this manner.